SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.27-html5-es3

-This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.70**
+This is **Unreal Engine 4.27.2** with HTML5 platform support using **ES3 shaders (WebGL 2)** and **emscripten 3.1.73**

-It is based on the rolling Epic `4.27-plus` branch so the best way to view the changes made by this fork is a [diff](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) against a combination of Epic `4.27-plus` with @nickshin's last community supported UE4.24 HTML5 plugin code (this shows the actual changes made by this fork in the plugin code which were needed to get 4.27.2 working).
-If you look at a [diff](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) against just Epic `4.27-plus` it will show the plugin as new files in the Platforms/HTML5 folder.
+It is based on the rolling Epic `4.27-plus` branch so the best way to view the changes made by this fork is a [diff against Epic 4.27-plus and @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/SpeculativeCoder/UnrealEngine/compare/4.27-plus_with_4.24.3-html5-1.39.18_plugin..4.27-html5-es3) (this shows the actual changes made by this fork in the plugin code to get it working with UE4.27).
+Otherwise if you look at a [diff against just Epic 4.27-plus](https://github.com/EpicGames/UnrealEngine/compare/4.27-plus...SpeculativeCoder:4.27-html5-es3) it will just show the plugin code as new files in the Platforms/HTML5 folder.

 ### 4.24 HTML5 ES2 (WebGL 1)

 https://github.com/SpeculativeCoder/UnrealEngine/tree/4.24-html5-es2

-This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 3.1.70**
+This is **Unreal Engine 4.24.3** with HTML5 platform support using **ES2 shaders (WebGL 1)** and **emscripten 3.1.73**

 It is based on the last version of the @nickshin community supported UE4.24 HTML5 plugin.
 This may be useful as a fallback if you still need to use UE 4.24 and/or ES2 but want the other changes above.
-If you want to look at the changes see this [diff](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2) against @nickshin's last community supported UE4.24 HTML5 plugin code.
+If you want to look at the changes see this [diff against @nickshin's last community supported UE4.24 HTML5 plugin code](https://github.com/UnrealEngineHTML5/UnrealEngine/compare/4.24.3-html5-1.39.18..SpeculativeCoder:4.24-html5-es2).

 ## Requirements